Convex-Dev/design/cad/026_lisp/README.md

 We believe the following features of Convex Lisp, among others, offer substantive improvements over typical existing solutions:

-- **Functional Programming**: full support for the lamdba calculus and first class functions
+- **Functional Programming**: full support for the lambda calculus and first class functions
 - **Code is data**: Convex Lisp is a fully homoiconic language, with code expressed in its own data structures
 - **On chain compiler**: Convex Lisp on-chain code can perform code generation, compile and deploy new Convex Lisp code
 - **Big Integer support**: arbitrary precisions integers are supported as standard, avoiding risks of overflow (e.g. 256-bit fixed words)